How to Create a Portfolio Site That Will Get You Hired

 Tailor your site to your personality

 What’s important is that you feel comfortable on your own site.
 If you’re a bit shy, make a cartoon of yourself so you don’t have to use your picture online.
 Make your site wild and extravagant if that’s what describes you best.
-Make your site your online equivalent, give it character while still keeping a professional touch when it comes to wording.
+Make your site your online equivalent.
+Give it character while still keeping a professional touch when it comes to wording.

 Keep it relevant

 Make sure your portfolio includes relevant work.
-Only list team efforts if you made a significant contribution which can be identified as your work.
+Only list team efforts if you made a significant contribution that can be identified as your work.
 Never take credit for other people’s work.
 Specify what you did, and how it benefited the whole process.
 If possible, make a screenshot to show your part.

 Trim the fat